tweag/nickel/doc/manual/typing.md

 8 │   partial2 = addTotal r2 r3,
   │                       ^^ this expression
   │
-  = The type of the expression was expected to be `{total: Num}`, which does not contain the field `sept` = The type of the expression was inferred to be `{total: Num, sept: Num, aug: Num}`, which contains the extra field `sept`
+  = The type of the expression was expected to be `{total: Number}`, which does not contain the field `sept` = The type of the expression was inferred to be `{total: Number, sept: Number, aug: Number}`, which contains the extra field `sept`
 ```

 The problem here is that for this code to run fine, the requirement of
-`addTotal` should be that both arguments have a field `total: Num`, but could
+`addTotal` should be that both arguments have a field `total: Number`, but could
 very well have other fields, for all we care.
 Unfortunately, we don't know right
 now how to express this constraint.
 The current annotation is too restrictive,
-because it imposes that arguments have exactly one field `total: Num`, and
+because it imposes that arguments have exactly one field `total: Number`, and
 nothing more.

 To express such constraints, Nickel features *row polymorphism*.
 The idea is